 Booking photo for Jack Melton Flint.
 (Courtesy: Cache County Jail)

-LOGAN — A 25-year-old Logan man and former instructor at Utah State University has pleaded guilty to sharing child pornography over the internet.
-Jack M. Flint was originally arrested last October after law enforcement discovered that he had been exchanging pictures and videos of teenage boys.
+LOGAN — A 25-year-old Logan man and former instructor at Utah State University has been sentenced to jail for sharing child pornography over the internet.
+Jack M. Flint was ordered to turn himself into the Cache County Jail by Tuesday, after telling the court he was sorry for what he had done.

-Flint participated in a virtual hearing Monday afternoon in 1st District Court, appearing by web conference.
-He accepted a plea deal, pleading guilty to two counts of sexual exploitation of a minor, a second-degree felony; and two counts of enticing a minor by internet or text, a third-degree felony.
+Flint was sentenced Monday morning in 1st District Court.
+He previously accepted a plea deal, pleading guilty to two counts of sexual exploitation of a minor, a second-degree felony; and two counts of enticing a minor by internet or text, a third-degree felony.

-The tip outlined a chat message, sent by Flint to another user.
-In it, he claimed to be a 17-year-old boy and invited the other individual to join a 14 to 18-year-old Snapchat group by sending a picture of his genitals.
+Flint would chat with other users.
+He would claim to be a 17-year-old boy and invited the other individuals to join a 14 to 18-year-old Snapchat group by sending a picture of their genitals.